Designorate

 The Implementation Stage

-Once the RPN number is calculated for all the potential failures, the team sets up a priority for all the failures and determines the recommended actions that can be applied to prevent these failures in the future.
-This may involve changing the current controls or improving them to make sure that the detected failure will not occur again in the future.
-For example, change the position of the lock to make it easier to release during the time of emergencies.
+Once the RPN number is calculated for all the potential failures, the team sets up a priority for all the failures.
+It determines the recommended actions that can be applied to prevent these failures in the future.
+This may involve changing the current controls or improving them to ensure that the detected failure will not occur again.
+For example, changing the position of the lock to make it easier to release during emergencies.

 Assign the responsibility of applying the recommended procedures to a person in order to build an action plan to apply these recommendations within the current system structure.